 Arabic names are increasingly popular among parents-to-be around the globe.
 What’s great about Arabic boy names is that they hold deep meanings.
 Besides, they sound good and are easy to pronounce.

-In this article I’m going to introduce you to my personal selection of modern Arabic names for boys.
+In this article I’m going to introduce you to my personal selection of Arabic names for boys.
 In addition to the English transcription, I’ve included the meaning of each name and the original writing in Arabic script.

-Unique Arabic Boy Names
+What Makes Arabic Boy Names Unique

 Be it Arabic girl names or Arabic boy names, Arabic first names have something in common: they are meaningful.
 Since names are usually based on an important event or culturally important thing, they don’t get out of fashion as easily.